Bunga-Azaadi/vichaar-repo/content/index.md

 ### How does it work?

 <p align="justify">We aim to produce and curate a collection of quality outputs in the form of publicly available _Vichaars._ Some will communicate the positions members of the Bunga reaches on different topics and how we reached them, whereas others will be incorporated in our knowledge base (Vichaar Repository) with the permission of collaborators.
 We will also host regular debates to discuss current events and different subjects in order to help explore and test different ideas and interpretations.
 It is crucial to understand that the author of each respective Vichaar represents no one but themselves, and there is no claim to hold the single authoritative opinion on behalf of the whole Panth.
 Instead, contributors can set a solid stance for themselves, and share their reasoning for others to assess as part of their process of reaching their own conclusions.
-Whilst we may also include Vichaars in our repository that not all members of the Bunga may disagree with, the Bungai — the director(s) of the Bunga — may feel they are still valuable for the Sangat to consider within certain parameters.</p>
+Whilst we may also include Vichaars in our repository that not all members of the Bunga may disagree with, the Bungai — the director(s) of the Bunga — may feel they are still valuable for the Sangat to consider within certain parameters.

-<p align="justify">Through our outputs, we aim to establish the world's most advanced and quality collection of Vichaars related to Sikhi, Statecraft, Economics and more!
+Through our outputs, we aim to establish the world's most advanced and quality collection of Vichaars related to Sikhi, Statecraft, Economics and more!
 </p>

 ### How can I get Involved?

 #### Monthly Darbars